ESCI 11040 HOW THE EARTH WORKS (KBS) 3 Credit Hours

 ESCI 43043 ENVIRONMENTAL MINERALOGY 3 Credit Hours

-(Slashed with ESCI 53043) Explores reactions between minerals and aqueous solutions, focusing on their role in chemical weathering, contaminant mobility, microbe-mineral interactions and an understanding of mineral-water interface processes and mechanisms at the molecular level.
-Through a series of case studies, the course explores the societal impacts of environmental contaminants and the potential role of remediation.
+(Slashed with ESCI 53043 and ESCI 73043) Explores reactions between minerals and aqueous solutions, focusing on their role in chemical weathering, contaminant mobility, microbe-mineral interactions and an understanding of mineral-water interface processes and mechanisms at the molecular level.
+Through a series of case studies, the course explores the societal impacts of environmental contaminants and potential role of remediation.

 Prerequisite: ESCI 23063.